KundalikSuryawanshi/BillBook/README.md

 # BillBook📝

-"BillBook" is an android application, that manages the daily expenses of the grocery shop.
+"BillBook" is an Android application, that manages the daily expenses of the grocery shop.

 ## Technology Used🧑‍💻

-- Kotlin – Completely written in Kotlin, for design XML.
+- Kotlin – Completely written in Kotlin, and desing in XML.
-- Firebase real-time database – to store user and daily expenses.
+- Firebase real-time database – to store users and daily expenses.
-- Firebase fire store – to store daily products and their expenses.
+- Firebase fire-store – to store daily products and their expenses.

 ## Android Components⚒️

-- Android view pager – The app has 3 base Fragments (like a what app) to - switch between them android view pager is used.
+- Android view pager – The app has 3 base Fragments (like a what's app) to - switch between them android view pager is used.
 - Material design – Material TextViews, Layouts.
 - Custom views (layouts) – used some custom views like a progress loading bar